noelex/bedrock-interactive-service/README.md

 Download a copy of realse archive from [release page](https://github.com/noelex/bedrock-interactive-service/releases), and extract it to anywhere you like.

-Please note that the server application `iss` operates Windows Service, thus the release page provides Windows binaries only.
-You can run the client application `isc` on Windows, Linux and MacOS.
+Please note that the server utility `iss` operates Windows Service, thus only Windows release contains `iss` binary.
+Linux and MacOS releases contains only client binary.

 # Usage